Judge Warns Attys Not To Be Slobs In Video Hearings - Law360

 Speaking at an American Bar Association Section of Intellectual Property Law conference, U.S. District Judge Barbara M.G.
 Lynn said she had to issue a standing order last month unlike any she'd issued before.

-Baker Botts LLP partner Paul Morico and Judges Jacqueline Bonilla, Cameron Elliott and Barbara M.G.
+Diamond McCarthy LLP partner Matthew Blackburn and Judges Jacqueline Bonilla, Cameron Elliott and Barbara M.G.
 Lynn on a virtual panel for the American Bar Association Section of Intellectual Property Law.

 The Northern District of Texas judge was on a virtual panel alongside leaders at the U.S. International Trade Commission and Patent Trial and Appeal Board.
 Their conversation ranged from pandemic litigation to how much they take each other's opinions into account when cases overlap.

-Note: Correction: An earlier version of this story misidentified the moderator.
-The error has been corrected.